-I am the Founder/Prior of Banyan Abbey & Founder/Director of The South Florida Meditation & Mindfulness Society.
+I am the Founder & Director of Banyan Abbey & The South Florida Meditation & Mindfulness Society.
 We provide holistic mental, emotional, & spiritual care to our clients.
 I am a Philosophical Counselor, Spiritual Director, Sound Therapist, & Life Coach.
 I believe a daily prayer, meditation, & mindfulness practice are critical for personal life transformation.
 Please contact us at email@example.com or call (305) 721-0721, to schedule an appointment.

 Prayer: The Antidote for Spiritual Dissonance